LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

-   in the specified entity (the properties include ``number_of_clauses(Number)``, ``number_of_rules(Number)``, and ``line_count(Line)`` with ``Line`` being the begin line of the multifile predicate clause)
-``provides(Predicate, Entity, Properties)``
+   in the specified entity (the properties include ``number_of_clauses(Number)``, ``number_of_rules(Number)``, and ``line_count(Line)`` with ``Line`` being the begin line of the first multifile predicate clause) ``provides(Predicate, Entity, Properties)``
-   List of :ref:`properties <grammar_entity_properties>` for other entity multifile predicate that are defined in the object (the properties include ``number_of_clauses(Number)``, ``number_of_rules(Number)``, and ``line_count(Line)`` with ``Line`` being the begin line of the multifile predicate clause)
+   List of :ref:`properties <grammar_entity_properties>` for other entity multifile predicate that are defined in the object (the properties include ``number_of_clauses(Number)``, ``number_of_rules(Number)``, and ``line_count(Line)`` with ``Line`` being the begin line of the first multifile predicate clause) ``alias(Predicate, Properties)``
-``alias(Predicate, Properties)``
    List of :ref:`properties <grammar_entity_properties>` for a :term:`predicate alias` declared by the object (the properties include ``for(Original)``, ``from(Entity)``,